“I don’t know how to be nothin’ but yours…”

-11. All The Befores: The album closes with this beautiful, haunting ballad that it one of the best on the album and one of the great hidden gems of Diana’s solo career.
-The song is certainly the most complex that Ashford & Simpson had delivered to Diana Ross over their two albums with her; the phenomenal instrumental track features piano and string arrangements that sound almost classical in comparison to the songs that come before it.
-Diana, meanwhile, carries the challenging melody and lyrics with one of her most impressive and understated performances, and gets a chance to use her lower register on lines like “…loving you stronger than ever” – during which she hits low notes that sound startling coming from the same singer who’d wailed to soaring heights on earlier songs.
+11. All The Befores: If there’s a hidden gem on Surrender, this is it; a largely-overlooked soul ballad, “All The Befores” is one of the most beautiful songs recorded by Miss Ross during the early part of her solo career, and remains an incredible achievement due to her brilliantly controlled performance.
+The song is something of a cousin to the spectacular “I’m Glad About It,” also written by Ashford & Simpson and recorded by The Supremes and Four Tops for The Return Of The Magnificent Seven, an album released the same month as Surrender; though they are very different songs, both bear a gentleness and intimacy that are quite rare within the Motown fold.
+“All The Befores” is a slow, haunting ballad far more complex in structure than anything else on the pair of Ashford & Simpson-helmed albums Diana recorded in her early solo days; the phenomenal instrumental track features piano and string arrangements that sound almost classical in comparison to the songs that come before it.
+The melody also takes a little work to access; it’s not like “I’ll Settle For You” or “I’m A Winner,” both of which are immediately singable even to those hearing them for the first time.
+This is a song with a dense, textured melody, and Diana Ross excels at letting her voice slide up and down the scale, resting lightly on each note before moving on to the next; she gets a rare chance to showcase the bottom of her vocal range on lines like “But as you see, here I am/ Loving you stronger than ever,” hitting low notes that sound startling coming from the same singer who’d wailed to soaring heights on earlier songs.
 The song is probably way too slow to have ever been considered for single release, especially given that there’s not even any singing on the last full minute of the song.
 It is, however, one of the most beautiful ballads Diana Ross ever recorded, and probably one of the most beautiful that had come out of the Motown studios up to that point.
-It’s also a perfect way to end the album, carrying forth the theme of beautiful yet darker songs that are often focused on the negative side of being in love.
+It’s also a perfect way to end the album, carrying forth the theme of beautiful yet darker songs that are often focused on the painful side of being in love.

-Final Analysis: 5/5 (A Definite “Winner”!)
+Final Analysis: 5/5 (A Soulful “Winner”)

-Choice Cuts: “I Can’t Give Back The Love I Feel For You,” “All The Befores,” “Reach Out, I’ll Be There”
+Paul’s Picks: “Reach Out, I’ll Be There,” “I Can’t Give Back The Love I Feel For You,” “All The Befores”